gregolive/together/README.md

 Other:
 - Search functionality for add friend page
 - Friend suggestions based on number of mutual friends
+- Users can add their own banner images

 ## Ruby version